waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   6. Tin Tower 1F (Final Battle): Requires Clear Bell.

 # Strategy for Suicune on Route 42
-- Investigation Points: The central island with three Apricorn trees.
-Use Suicune Tracker agent for exact trigger coordinates.
+- Trigger Tile: (26, 14) on the central island.
+- Script Reset: Enter and exit Mt.
+Mortar (middle entrance at 28, 9) to refresh the map script if Suicune is not visible.
-- Action: Fly to Mahogany Town, enter Route 42 from the east, Surf to the island.
+- Action: Fly to Mahogany Town, travel West to Route 42, Surf to the island.
+Step directly on (26, 14).

 # Money & Economy
 - Current Balance: ¥373.
 Need to prioritize trainer battles.